-The Company's related parties include key management officers and companies held by key management officers.
+The Company's related parties include key management, officers, and companies owned by key management and officers.
 Unless otherwise stated none of the transactions incorporated special terms and conditions and no guarantees were given or received.

-Trade and other payables includes \$442,930 due to these related parties (2016 - \$432,691).
+Trade and other payables includes \$263,099 due to these related parties.
 These amounts are unsecured, bear no interest, and are due on demand.

-Subsequent to year end the terms of these amounts were adjusted to accrue interest at 10% per annum, commencing on August 1, 2017.
+Related party loans accrue interest at 10% per annum, commencing on August 1, 2017.